sevidmusic/Roady/README.md

 - A Module may utilize javascript files, css files, html files, or php files to implement the features it provides.

+- Modules define Routes which define the relationship between a module Name, a collection of names that map to Request names, a collection of Named Positions that map to positions in a Roady HTML Template file, and a Relative Path to a file that determines a Routes's output.

+- Roady's UI uses a Router and the Routes defined by installed modules to determine the "output" that should be served in Response to a Request, and then uses the Routes defined by installed modules in conjunction with a Roady HTML temlplate file to determine how the "output" should be organized.

-- Multiple websites can run on a single installation of roady, each making use of one or more installed roady Modules.
+- Multiple websites can run on a single installation of roady, each making use of one or more installed Roady Modules.

-- roady provides a command line utility that can be used for various administrative tasks, including installation and management of installed roady Modules.
+- Roady provides a command line utility that can be used for various administrative tasks, including installation and management of installed Roady Modules.

-### Development of roady v2.0
+### Development of Roady v2.0

-roady v1.1.2 is the current stable version of roady, and can be found here:
+Roady v1.1.2 is the current stable version of roady, and can be found here:

 [https://github.com/sevidmusic/roady/releases/tag/v1.1.2](https://github.com/sevidmusic/roady/releases/tag/v1.1.2)

-roady v2.0 is a complete re-write of roady that will build upon roady's original design, though it will not be compatible with previous versions of roady.
+Roady v2.0 is a complete re-write of Roady that will build upon roady's original design, though it will not be compatible with previous versions of roady.

-### Goals for roady v2.0
+### Goals for Roady v2.0

 - Code must pass the scrutiny of `phpstan` analysis using `--level 9`.
 - A cleaner code base.